oemmerson/blogger/pages/index.md

 ---
-description: index page
+description: home
 ---

-Writing down thoughts, building software, and complaining about stuff.
+# Hey I'm Guillaume

-I'm Guillaume Petiot, a software engineer at [Tarides](http://www.tarides.com).
+I'm a software engineer involved in the open-source OCaml ecosystem at [Tarides](http://www.tarides.com).

+I will document my personal projects in this tiny space of the web.
+You can also take a look at my work on [Github](https://github.com/gpetiot/), or reach out to me by email at <i>hello</i> at <i>guillaumepetiot.com</i>.